hartmantis/spotify-chef/README.md

 Requirements
 ============

-This cookbook currently supports OS X only.
+This cookbook supports both OS X and Windows.

 Usage
 =====